-The average cost to clean your dog's teeth in the UK is around £233.
+The average cost to clean your dog's teeth is around £233.
 Prices can vary considerably, however, depending on factors like where you live and the age and weight of your dog.
 For example, the highest prices in our study reflected dental cleanings in London including blood work and an IV, which both add to the cost of a teeth cleaning and are typically needed for older dogs.
 If your dog is small, young and healthy, you might pay as little as £149 for a scale & polish in some areas.

 |Dog Teeth Cleaning Cost UK|

 In most cases, it costs more to have your dog's teeth cleaned than your own.
 Why is that?
 Primarily, anesthesia.
 While most people will sit calmly in the dentist's chair and cooperate—as much as they may hate it—the same can't be said about your four-legged friend.

 A professional dental cleaning can be quite painful, as it involves working under the gum line to remove the built-up plaque, tartar and bacteria that can lead to periodontal disease and tooth loss.
 To save the vet from being bitten and your dog from pain and distress, dogs are typically put under anesthesia for a dental cleaning.

 Why is dental cleaning for your dog so expensive?